epwalsh/epwalsh/README.md

 ### Hello there 👋

-I'm an ML engineer who loves building open-source tools that make reproducible research easier.
+I'm an ML engineer who loves building open-source tools, especially for research.
 I program mostly in Python, although I dream of a better world where we all agree to just use Rust 😜

 <br>